Pertussis (Whooping Cough)

 Signs and Symptoms

 The disease usually starts with cold-like symptoms and maybe a mild cough or fever.
+It primarily affects the lungs and airways and is known for its severe, uncontrollable coughing fits, which can make breathing difficult.
+The cough is often followed by a high-pitched “whoop” sound as the person tries to inhale.
+Fever is generally minimal throughout the course of the illness.
 Symptoms of pertussis usually develop within 5 to 10 days after being exposed, but sometimes as long as 3 weeks later.

 Early symptoms can last for 1 to 2 weeks and usually include: